tas33n/telegram-invite-Widget/README.md

 # Telegram Widget App

-Welcome to the Telegram Widget App!
+Welcome to the `Telegram Invite Button` App!
 This is a simple web application that allows you to create Telegram group or channel invite widgets.
 You can use this app for both open-source development and self-deployment to other users.
+This project is inspired by the Discord widget made by `switchblade`.

 ## Getting Started